devangerine/FunctionsAndErrorsProject/README.md

 This program is a contract written in Solidity, an object-oriented programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
 This contract has you act as a creditor giving a loans to debtors.
 The debtor pays for a transaction fee in this transaction.

-This contract has a modifier called onlyCreditor which only allows the creditor to access the contract's functions and this modifier to applied to all of the functions within this contract.
-The contract has the following functions: sendLoan, getCreditorBalance, getDebtorBalance, debtorCooldownStatus, resetCooldown, triggerAssert, and viewTransactionFee.
+This contract has a modifier called onlyCreditor which only allows the creditor to access the contract's functions.
+This modifier to applied to all of the functions within this contract.
+The contract has the following functions:
+* sendLoan - sends a loan amount to a debtor associated with the provided debtorId and sets that debtor's debtorOnCooldown status to true preventing that debtor from taking any more loans.
+* getCreditorBalance - returns the creditor's current balance.
+* getDebtorBalance - returns the balance of the debtor associated the provided _debtorId.
+* debtorCooldownStatus - returns the cooldown of the debtor associated the provided _debtorId.
+* resetCooldown - sets the debtorOnCooldown status debtor associated with the provided debtorId back to false thus allowing that debtor to take another loan.
+* triggerAssert - increments the transactionFee state variable to trigger the assert statement that assumes it never changes to demonstrate the function of assert.
+* viewTransactionFee - returns the current value of the state variable transactionFee.

 The function **sendLoan** is the primary function of this contract.
 This function accepts a _loanAmount and a _debtorId(both of which are local variables of type unsigned integer) as paramaters and has the following error handling: